WAVE-hamburg/wave-hamburg.github.io/index.md

     title: "Taylor's waves and Swiftquakes"
     excerpt: 'Results, analysis and pictures from the Taylor Swift Concert in the Volksparkstadion in Hamburg 2024.'
   - title: "Outreach"
-    excerpt: "Concerts and soccer games shake the campus, which we show in realtime live on Twitch."
+    excerpt: "Concerts, soccer games and visitors shake the research campus, which we show in realtime live on Twitch."
     url: /science/
     btn_label: "Read More"
     btn_class: "btn--primary"
 feature_row3:
   - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
     alt: "placeholder image 2"
-    title: "Taylor's waves and Swiftquakes"
+    title: "The WAVE Team"
     excerpt: 'Results, analysis and pictures from the Taylor Swift Concert in the Volksparkstadion in Hamburg 2024.'
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"
 feature_row4:
-  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
+  - image_path: /assets/images/group_photo.png
     alt: "placeholder image 2"
-    title: "Science City Day"
+    title: "The WAVE Team"
-    excerpt: 'WAVE-field, running area and a roof-top microphone was installed for visitors of the Science City Day 2024'
+    excerpt: 'We are a young collaboration of seismologists, physicists, engineers and computer scientists. '
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"